 This breakfast seminar will provide a brief overview of PE secondary transactions, including:

 John Rife is an English-qualified partner in the Corporate Department and a member of the firm’s Funds/Investment Management Group, where he advises institutional and independent sponsors of buyout, debt, secondaries, real estate, emerging markets, infrastructure and energy funds, as well as funds of funds, on a broad range of matters, including fund formation and ongoing operational matters, co-investments, carried interest arrangements and internal reorganizations.
-In addition, Mr. Rife regularly advises sponsors and investors on secondary transactions, including fund restructurings and other sponsor-led liquidity solutions.
+In addition, Mr. Rife is a leader in the firm’s Alternative Asset and Secondary Investments Group and regularly advises sponsors and investors on secondary transactions including GP-led fund restructurings and tender offers, LP interest portfolio transactions, fundless sponsor transactions and other fund-related transactional matters.

 Mr. Rife graduated in 2004 with a B.Soc.Sc.
 (Hons) from the University of Manchester.
 He obtained his GDL in 2006 from City University and his LPC from the Inns of Court School of Law in 2007.
 Mr. Rife was admitted as a solicitor of the Senior Courts of England & Wales in 2009.